-We cannot be certain that atuzaginstat or any of our future drug candidates will receive regulatory approval, and without regulatory approval we will not be able to market our drug candidates.
+We intend to continue development of our gingipain inhibitor, COR588, in Alzheimer's disease.
+We also intend to explore potential new indications for atuzaginstat (COR388), including in oncology and periodontal disease.
+We cannot be certain that COR588, atuzaginstat (COR388) or any of our other potential drug candidates will receive regulatory approval, and without regulatory approval we will not be able to market our drug candidates.

 We currently have no drug candidates approved for sale and we cannot guarantee that we will ever have marketable drug candidates.
-We are initially developing atuzaginstat for the treatment of patients with Alzheimer's disease and are also consulting with investigators to consider other possible indications.
-Our ability to generate revenue related to sales, if ever, will depend on the successful development and regulatory approval of atuzaginstat for the treatment of Alzheimer's disease and other indications.
+Our ability to generate revenue related to sales, if ever, will depend on the successful development and regulatory approval of our product candidates.